 This program provides you with online access to Medical Care for common, uncomplicated, non-emergency cases.
 Please see your Outline of Coverage for details.
-Visit our website at www.bluecrossvt.org/find-doctor/telemedicine-care or call customer service at (800) 310-5249 to get started.
+Visit our website at www.bluecrossvt.org/find-doctor/telemedicine-care or call the customer service number on the back of your ID card to get started.